sibo/xtbdft/README.md

 ```bash
 ./complete_install.sh
 ```
 2b.
 Or if there are pre-existing installations of xtb, crest, nwchem, and/or goodvibes, comment out the relevant section(s) from .complete_install.sh and then execute it.
+This option is particularly useful if you choose to compile NWChem from source to optimize DFT performance.

 3. Modify the first 25 lines of bin/xtbdft.py to fit your computing environment, if necessary.